Policies and Procedures: Student Workers

 I. Introduction

 Student employees are those whose major efforts are directed toward receiving a formal education, and are employed part-time in the unclassified service.
-The following document outlines the policies and procedures for all student employees (including work-study) except graduate teaching fellows and those in student government positions.
-Work-study employment is subject to additional requirements established by the office of Financial Aid & Scholarships.
-Questions regarding work-study status should be directed to that office.
+The following document outlines the policies and procedures for all student employees (including Federal Work-Study) except graduate teaching fellows and those in student government positions.
+Federal Work-Study employment is subject to additional requirements established by the office of Financial Aid & Scholarships.
+Questions regarding Federal Work-Study status should be directed to that office.
 Employment of international students is subject to additional requirements based on visa status.
 Questions about employment of international students should be directed to International Affairs or to the Student Payroll Office.

 II.
 Student Employment and Equal Opportunity Policy